-Source is PHD’s Operating Software.
+Source (these days Omni Studio) is PHD’s Operating Software.
 I spoke to Tim at Mumbrella when we launched it at the end of 2012.

 PHD followed up Manifesto with Change One Thing initiative at Mumbrella360 in 2012 … we decided to change our industry’s attitude to, and appreciation of, bravery – which is why every year there is now a Mumbrella Award for just that!

 As part of the first Mumbrella360 in 2011 I worked with the media industry in Australia to write a Media Manifesto, which I introduced on the Mumbrellacast.